What’s the reality of working from home (WFH)?

 Develop a ritual in how you start your day

 When you used to go to the office, you probably had a system on how you started your day: shower, breakfast, workout, commute…any combination of variables when into the ‘beginning’ of your day.
-Now it’s endless cups of coffee mixed with the demands of parenting and household.

 Create a dedicated workspace.